CARE for faculty and staff

 - I have noticed that you are not participating (in class, not turning in homework, did poorly on your exams, etc.) and I would like to connect you with someone in CARE to offer you support or connection to resources.

 - Thank you for sharing with me how you are feeling.
 I am concerned about your safety and I need to submit a CARE report.
 Someone from their office will be reaching out to check on you.
 In the meantime, I would like to provide you with resources you could consider using.
 I can send those to your PCC email.
 (See the above “email correspondence” section for a template of language.)

 Questions to consider before submitting a CARE Report

 These questions are meant to serve as guidelines for referring a student to CARE.

-Please note that CARE operates during normal business hours, and does not provide immediate crisis response.
+Please note that the Office of Student Conduct and Community Support operates during normal business hours (8am to 5pm), and does not provide immediate crisis response.
 If you have a concern about a student that you believe requires immediate attention, please contact Public Safety at 971-722-4902 or in an emergency Public Safety can be reached at 971-722-4444.

 The Life of a CARE report

 - Acknowledgement to reporter.